neomjs/neo/.github/VISION.md

     3. This allows us to use the full range of neo.mjs components (Toolbar, Button, List, TabContainer, Gallery, Helix, etc.)
     4. Once this app is finished, it will be the perfect starting point to learn how to use neo.mjs, so right now this item has the highest priority for me.
+    5. The RW2 app requires a 3rd neo.mjs theme => based on the conduit styles
+    6. Add the ability to switch themes inside the app
 * Drag & Drop (see <a href="https://github.com/neomjs/neo/issues/16">#16</a>)
     1. This ticket is definitely an epic, since DD operations happen inside the main thread, while the handlers will live inside the app thread.